amb0090/CS430_HW4/README.md

 This repo contains the following items:
 - kmeans.py
-- output from kmeans: kmeans_output.txt
+- centroids output from kmeans: kmeans_output.txt
+- formatted data from kmeans: iris_libsvm.txt
 - plot from kmeans: Figure_1.png
 - output from easy.py in libsvm: svm_output.txt
 - plot from gnuplot in libsvm: train.scale.png